-- 1. The Permittee submitted a Remedial Action Plan (RAP) dated January 22, 2021 (revised October 10, 2022) to the Department for corrective actions to address potential risks to human health and the environment posed by Solid Waste Management Units (SWMUs) and Areas of Concern (AOCs) at the facility.
-The RAP is discussed in Section E7 of the Application.
-The post-closure cost estimate provided as Attachment I2 of the Application presents anticipated costs for the corrective action system designed to meet the requirements of 40 CFR 264.100 and 264.101 as adopted in 15A NCAC 13A .0109 and this permit.
-The cost estimate includes the full cost (100%) of corrective action as defined by Condition I.1 of this permit.
-The Permittee must provide financial assurance in the amount of the cost estimate for completion of corrective action as required under 40 CFR 264.90(a)(2) and 264.101(b) as adopted in 15A NCAC 13A .0109. - 2.
-At each five-year interval after the permit is issued, the Permittee shall submit an updated cost estimate for completion of corrective action.
-The updated cost estimate shall be submitted sixty (60) days prior to the anniversary date of the establishment of the financial assurance instrument unless using a financial test or corporate guarantee, in which case the estimate shall be updated thirty (30) days after the close of the firm's fiscal year. - 3.
-The Permittee shall submit cost adjustments for modifications to the corrective action plan to the Section within thirty (30) days after receiving approval of the modification if the change increases the cost of corrective action.

-K. Financial Assurance for Corrective Action

-- 1. The Permittee shall demonstrate continuous compliance with 40 CFR 264.90(a)(2) and 264.101 as adopted in 15A NCAC 13A .0109 by providing financial assurance for corrective action. - 2.
-The Permittee shall submit financial assurance for the full cost of corrective action as required under 40 CFR 264.90(a)(2), 264.100 and 264.101 as adopted in 15A NCAC 13A .0109 no later than sixty (60) days after the approval of the cost estimate described in II.J of this permit. - 3.
-The Permittee shall demonstrate continuous compliance with 40 CFR 264.90(a)(2) and 264.101 as adopted in 15A NCAC 13A .0109 by submitting documentation of financial assurance for corrective action.
+- 3. Financial instruments described in 15A NCAC 13A .0109 and 40 CFR 264.145 as adopted in 15A NCAC 13A .0109 can be used to establish financial assurance for post-closure care and corrective action. - 4.
+The wording of the instrument described in 40 CFR 264.151 as adopted in 15A NCAC 13A .0109 used to demonstrate financial assurance for post-closure care may be modified to provide financial assurance for both post-closure care and corrective action.
+Modifications to the wording of an instrument shall be subject to approval of the Department. - 5.
+Instrument(s) used to demonstrate financial assurance for post-closure care shall be subject to approval by the Department prior to implementation to assure that such instrument(s) are consistent with the requirements of this permit and with applicable regulations and guidance. - J. Cost Estimate for Corrective Action. - 1.
+At each five-year interval after the permit is issued, the permittee shall submit an updated cost estimate for completion of corrective action.
+The updated cost estimate shall be submitted sixty (60) days prior to the anniversary date of the establishment of the financial assurance instrument unless using a financial test or corporate guarantee, in which case the estimate shall be updated thirty (30) days after the close of the firm's fiscal year. - 2.
+The permittee shall submit cost adjustments for modifications to the corrective action plan to the Section within thirty (30) calendar days after receiving approval of the modification if the change increases the cost of corrective action. - K. Financial Assurance for Corrective Action. - 1.
+The permittee shall demonstrate continuous compliance with 40 CFR 264.90(a)(2) and 264.101 as adopted in 15A NCAC 13A .0109 by providing financial assurance for corrective action. - The permittee shall submit financial assurance for the full cost of corrective action as required under 40 CFR 264.90(a)(2), 264.100 and 264.101 as adopted in 15A NCAC 13A .0109 no later than sixty (60) days after the approval of the cost estimate described in II.J of this permit. - 3.
+The permittee shall demonstrate continuous compliance with 40 CFR 264.90(a)(2) and 264.101 as adopted in 15A NCAC 13A .0109 by submitting documentation of financial assurance for corrective action.
 Financial assurance must be demonstrated in an amount that least equals the amount of the cost estimate required under Condition II.J. or an amount agreed upon by the Department. - 4.
 Financial instruments described in 40 CFR 264.145 as adopted in 15A NCAC 13A .0109 may be used to establish financial assurance for corrective action. - 5.
-The wording of the instrument described in 40 CFR 264.151 as adopted in 15A NCAC 13A .0109 used to demonstrate financial assurance for post-closure care may be modified in order to provide financial assurance for correction action.
+The wording of the instrument described in 40 CFR 264.151 as adopted in 15A NCAC 13A .0109 used to demonstrate financial assurance for post-closure care may be modified to provide financial assurance for correction action.
 Modifications to the wording of an instrument shall be subject to approval of the Department to provide financial assurance for correction action.

-6. Instrument(s) used to demonstrate financial assurance for corrective action shall be subject to approval by the Department prior to implementation to assure that such instrument(s) are consistent with the requirements of this permit and with applicable regulations and guidance.

-L. Incapacity of Owners or Operators, Guarantors, or Financial Institutions
+- 6. Instrument(s) used to demonstrate financial assurance for corrective action shall be subject to approval by the Department prior to implementation to assure that such instrument(s) are consistent with the requirements of this permit and with applicable regulations and guidance. - L. Incapacity of Owners or Operators, Guarantors, or Financial Institutions.

-The Permittee shall comply with 40 CFR 264.148 as adopted in 15A NCAC 13A .0109 whenever necessary.
+The permittee shall comply with 40 CFR 264.148 as adopted in 15A NCAC 13A .0109 whenever necessary.